 “Some of the messages about sun exposure have been too negative.
 UK summer sunshine isn’t desperately strong.
 We don’t have many days in the year when it is very intense.”

-Cancer Research UK’s chief clinician, Professor Peter Johnson, said: “A good diet and sensible sun exposure will be adequate for the great majority of the UK population to minimise their cancer risk.”
+Cancer Research UK’s chief clinician, Professor Peter Johnson, said: “A good diet and sensible sun exposure will be adequate for the great majority of the UK population to minimize their cancer risk.”

-These new thinkings are in direct contrast with the US where the American Cancer Society, the American Medical Association and others still insist that sunlight is dangerous to your health and the only safe way to be outside is to be protected by sunscreen lotions.
+These new thinking is in direct contrast with the US where the American Cancer Society, the American Medical Association and others still insist that sunlight is dangerous to your health and the only safe way to be outside is to be protected by sunscreen lotions.

-The Health Ranger of NaturalNews in his article today goes on to say:
+The Health Ranger of NaturalNews goes on to say

 “Western medicine, you see, depends on the continuation of widespread vitamin D deficiency.
 It is that deficiency that promotes cancer, schizophrenia, bone disorders, kidney problems, diabetes, obesity and many other diseases upon which the industrial medical complex depends.
 For decades, the American medical system has depended on vitamin D deficiency as a cornerstone of its repeat business (and profits).
 That’s why this announcement from these UK non-profits is so dangerous to the medical system in the United States.
 If people begin to allow a little sunshine into their lives, vitamin D deficiency will plummet – and cancer rates along with it.
 That’s because vitamin D prevents 77% of all cancers (http://www.naturalnews.com/021892.html).”